Hochfrequenz/mako_time_converter/README.md

 ## How To Use
 See [Go Playground](https://go.dev/play/p/rnaj2E2A9xn) for a minimal working example.

+Note that this library only modifies timestamps, that are 06:00 German local time (if we're dealing with Gas) or 00:00 German local time (if we're _not_ dealing with Gas).
+It won't shift arbitrary timestamps, so in most cases in your application you don't have to manually check if the conversion shall be applied.

 ## Implicit Requirements

 The package requires your relevant timezone data to be present on the system on which you're using it.